Silvio Berlusconi 'Ruby' sex trial opens then adjourns

 The day before the trial, Italian MPs voted to ask the Constitutional Court to decide whether the Milan court should be hearing the case at all.

 The case could be referred instead to a special court for ministers - which would need the permission of the lower house of parliament to proceed.

 The constitutional court could take months to issue a ruling, and the Milan court is expected to press on in the meantime.

 Over the weeks and months ahead, 20,000 pages of evidence will be presented and about 40 women will be called as witnesses.

-Mr Berlusconi denies having sex last year with teenage nightclub dancer Ms Mahroug - better known as Ruby.
+Mr Berlusconi denies having sex last year with teenaged nightclub dancer Ms Mahroug.